 - NRIs with income earned in India.

-Below is a comparison of the various IT Return forms applicable in India:
+Below is a comparison of the income tax return filing forms available in India for easy accessibility.

 ITR Form